 What is a Laser Cutter?

-A laser cutter is a digital fabrication tool that uses a laser to cut & engrave through a variety of materials.
-The laser light bounces off a series of mirrors before being pointed downwards onto the work piece you’re going to engrave or cut.
+A laser cutter is a digital fabrication instrument that uses a laser to cut & engrave through a variety of materials.
+The laser light bounces off a series of aligned mirrors video before being pointed downwards onto the work piece.

 How difficult is it to set up the Dremel LC40 Laser Cutter?

-Set up is very easy with the Dremel LC40 Laser Cutter.
-All items to set up are included in the box and takes approximately 10-20 minutes with guidance from the quick start guide and touchscreen.
-Consult the operating and safety instructions for proper ventilation instructions.
+Set up is very easy; all of components are included in the box and it takes approximately 10-20 minutes using the quick start guide and touchscreen.
+Consult the manual for proper ventilation instructions.

 How do I know when to change my laser tube?